top of page

 1️⃣ Your FSSAI License — The Heart of Your Food Business

-If you manufacture, re‑pack, or sell food products—especially online—you must have a valid FSSAI license (Basic, State, or Central depending on your scale and turnover)
+If you manufacture, re‑pack, or sell food products—especially online—you must have a valid FSSAI license (Basic, State, or Central depending on your scale and turnover).
+There are multiple types of FSSAI license based on your requirement.
+Based on the annual turnover FSSAI Basic License, FSSAI State License can be obtained.

 2️⃣ GST Registration — Mandatory for E-Commerce